That Elusive Moment

 light spills through windows

-flooding across the floor
+flooding across my floor

 day after day—